Losant/losant-docs/docs/workflows/overview.md

 Workflows are the primary way for your devices to communicate with each other and other services.
 Workflows allow you to (for example) [trigger email notifications](/workflows/outputs/email/), [create events](/workflows/outputs/record-event/), [send device commands](/workflows/outputs/device-command/) and more.
 Workflows are, in essence, the brains of your connected solution.

 A list of your application's workflows, broken down by [type](#types-of-workflows), can be accessed through your application's subnavigation.
+They are also available on your application's overview page.

 ![Workflows List](/images/workflows/workflows-list.png "Workflows List")